hsarfraz/CSE-41287-linear-algebra-for-machine-learning/week 6/notes.md

 * Principle Component Analysis (PCA)
 * Correlation

-# terms used in quiz
+# terms used in discussion

+* symmetric matrix
+* eigenvalues
+* eigenvectors
+* diagonaalizable
+* singular values and their relation with eigenvalues

 # discussion board prompt